 - 3.5.5 Inflation affects a small number of significant contracts in particular the PPP schools contract and also covers potential increases in utilities.
 The cost of utilities and fuel has been volatile over the past year, but the underlying trend is still forecast to increase above general inflation.
-Consequently the government target for inflation has been used as the optimistic scenario, with relatively modest increase for the midpoint and pessimistic scenarios, reflecting the current low inflation environment. - 3.5.6 The employers' pension contribution is assessed every three years and was_ismost recently revised-currently due for revision from 1 April 2021.
-A variety of issues are tending to increase the cost of pensions - in particular recent legal decisions - and the contributions for 2021/22 areonwards will be dependent on the actuarial assumptions used when the fund wais valued in December 2020.
-However, the North East Scotland Pension Fund is currently funded at 120% and this has enabled the contribution rate to be pegged at 19.3% of estimated liabilities and informal suggestions are that a decrease in employers' contribution would not be unlikely.
-Given the informal suggestion of a decrease on contribution locally, Tthe current contribution rate has been used as the mid-point_pessimistic scenario, with small variations from years 4 to 10 reductions for mid-point_pessimistic and optimistic.
+Consequently the government target for inflation has been used as the optimistic scenario, with relatively modest increases for the mid-point and pessimistic scenarios, reflecting the current low inflation environment. - 3.5.6 The employers' pension contribution is assessed every three years and is currently due for revision from 1 April 2021.
+A variety of issues are tending to increase the cost of pensions in particular recent legal decisions and the contributions for 2021/22 onwards will be dependent on the actuarial assumptions used when the fund is valued in December 2020.
+However, the North East Scotland Pension Fund is currently funded at 120% of estimated liabilities and informal suggestions are that a decrease in employers' contribution would not be unlikely.
+Given the informal suggestion of a decrease on contribution locally, the current contribution rate has been used as the pessimistic scenario, with reductions for mid-point and optimistic. - 3.6 Ranges of budget assumptions used are set out in the tables below, with current planning assumptions noted: